RishavM37/Olympics-Swimming-Event-Management/README.md

 # Olympics-Swimming-Event-Management
+Project Author: Rishav Mahajan
+Purpose: Olympics Swimming Event Management System

 The project have a fully detailed management for the swimming sport in Olympics.
-The project uses C
+The project uses C# Language It contains following classes :